Girgias/php-rfcs/container-offset-behaviour.md

 #### Emit warning for checking existence of string offset with invalid offset types

 ```
-Cannot access offset of type TYPE on  in isset or empty
+Cannot access offset of type TYPE on string in isset or empty
 ```

 #### Emit warnings for checking existence of offsets on invalid container types